brunocodutra/metal/doc/manual.md

 Frequently Asked Questions {#FAQ}
 ================================================================================

-What are some advantages of Metal with respect to Boost.MPL? {#FAQ_MPL}
+What are some advantages of Metal with respect to Boost.MPL?
 --------------------------------------------------------------------------------
 ________________________________________________________________________________